rustfs/docs.rustfs.com/docs/concepts/architecture.md

 4. Drives in one Set should be distributed across different nodes as much as possible;

-## Special Thanks
+## Architectural Design

-Traditional distributed storage architectures must have: Master nodes, MetaData nodes, and Data Node nodes.
-This design pattern makes user deployment very complex.
-At the same time, without rich distributed storage management experience, once metadata is lost, there is a risk of data loss.
+Traditional distributed storage architectures often rely on distinct Master nodes, Metadata nodes, and Data nodes.
+This complexity can make deployment challenging and introduces single points of failure—if metadata is lost, data integrity is at risk.

-All nodes are peer-level nodes, greatly simplifying the architecture design and eliminating concerns about metadata loss.
-A single command can start the system.
+RustFS adopts a decentralized, peer-to-peer architecture where all nodes are equal.
+This design greatly simplifies deployment and eliminates metadata bottlenecks.
+A single command is sufficient to start the system.

-Without losing elegance, simplicity, and reliability, RustFS adopts the same architectural design as MinIO.

-Thanks to MinIO's architectural philosophy, which greatly facilitates global users and promotes the S3 protocol.
+RustFS draws inspiration from the elegant and scalable architecture of MinIO, adopting a similar design philosophy that prioritizes simplicity and reliability without compromising on features.
+We acknowledge MinIO's contribution to promoting the S3 protocol and setting a high standard for object storage architecture.